Does UnitedHealthcare Cover Breast Reduction?

 A woman looks into equipment while getting an eye exam

-Cataract treatment can be expensive, but a UnitedHealthcare Medicare Advantage plan may be able to ...
+Some UnitedHealthcare Medicare Advantage plans may be able to help cover cataract surgery for qualified ...